npg70/galbreath-old/people/galbraith-william-1870-mcmillan.md

 ---
 ***William Galbraith***, son of *[Archibald Galbreath](/people/galbreath-archibald-1842.md)* and *Agnes O'May*, born Campbeltown at 5 April 1870[^birth].

-He married at Campbeltown 5 Dec 1892[^marriage] to *Margaret McMillan*, daughter of Malcolm McMilland and Agnes(?)
+He married at Campbeltown 5 Dec 1892[^marriage] to *Margaret McMillan*, daughter of Malcolm McMillan and Agnes(?)
 McGreachy.

 Placeholders for another day: